yudaykiran/mtest/README.md

 > A code that cannot be tested is flawed – Anonymous

 Mtest will cater to various testing needs of openebs projects.
-One may think of tuning Mtest to try out a particular customer use case.
+Mtest can be easily guided to try out a particular customer use case.
 On a simpler scheme of things Mtest will be used during CI runs.

 ## Moving parts of mtest